spatie/laravel-newsletter/README.md

                     'fromName' => '',
                     'toName' => ''
                 ],

                 /*
-                 * These values will be used when subscribing to a list */
+                 * These values will be used when subscribing to a list.
+                 */
                 'subscribe' => [
                     'emailType' => 'html',
                     'requireDoubleOptin' => false,
                     'updateExistingUser' => false
                 ],

                 /*
-                 * These values will be used when unsubscribing from a list */
+                 * These values will be used when unsubscribing from a list.
+                 */
                 'unsubscribe' => [
                     'deletePermanently' => false,